SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Document/v1DocumentEntity_CreateNewPhysicalDocumentFromTemplateWithCustomTags2.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: customTags

 Dictionary of custom tag names and values.
 Each name should have exactly four characters.
 There should be exactly one value for each tag.

-## Response
+## Response:

 OK